Springfield “Bowen” Center

-The Bowen Resource Center opened in Springfield in May of 2009.
+The Bowen Community Center opened in Springfield in May of 2009.
 Located on the South end of Main Street, it was situated directly between McDonalds and the Housing Advocacy Program (HAP).
-The center was developed in collaboration with the RLC’s sister community, Leadership, Employment, Advocacy and Development (LEAD) and was named after Shelly Bowen, a founding member of the Guiding Council of Western Mass (GCOW) who spoke frequently of having an RLC center based in Springfield before she passed away in 2008.
+The center was developed in collaboration with the Wildflower Alliance’s sister community, Leadership, Employment, Advocacy and Development (LEAD) and was named after Shelly Bowen, a founding member of the Guiding Council of Western Mass (GCOW) who spoke frequently of having a Wildflower Alliance community center based in Springfield before she passed away in 2008.
 The center offered a variety of supports, including peer support by phone and in person, a computer lab with four computers, a lending library and a variety of workshops, community meetings and other activities.
-Above all else, it was intended to create a safe space within which our community can come together, heal, share, support, learn from and strengthen one another
+Above all else, it was intended to create a safe space within which our community can come together, heal, share, support, learn from and strengthen one another.

 In fall of 2016 we relocated to our new space at 235 Chestnut Street; only one block away from the Union Station Bus Terminal.
-We continue to offer all of our past supports and have added a shower, washing machine, clothing donation room, and Spanish speaking advocates to all of our open days.
-We have free Reiki once, and Acupuncture twice a month respectively.
-Narcan trainings occur regularly.
+We continue to offer all of our past supports and have added a shower, washing machine, clothing donation room.
+Spanish speaking advocates are available most days.
 Please see our calendar for more details!
-Food donations from Rachael’s Table and other generous organizations are frequent as well.

 The Bowen Center includes a free Wellness Space to utilize weights, treadmills, spin bikes, and other gym/cardio equipment anytime during our open hours.